 This perspective is the eternal one that is rooted in God’s love and redemption.
 If we really believe that God knows the end from the beginning, that He sees and guides the course of history and of our own life from the beginning to the end, then we can trust and ask God to show us His perspective and opinion for events, people, and problems.

-The purpose of the righteous judgment
+The Purpose of the Righteous Judgment

 The search for God’s perspective is not an end in itself, but it should lead us to act according to what we see and understand.
 It is difficult to accept true wisdom and understanding if we have not decided to act upon it.
-Such motivation also expresses our position of humility without which it is very difficult to receive something from God.The search for God's perspective and truth on a given subject leads to freedom and inner peace and tranquility.
-From the position of this resolved internal conflict, we can meet and confront in the best and most successful way with the other people around or with the external circumstances.
+Such motivation also expresses our position of humility without which it is very difficult to receive something from God.The search for God's perspective is not an end in itself, but it should lead us to act accordingly. #God #BibleTeaching #Truth #bgbg2 Click To Tweet

+From the position of this resolved internal conflict, we can meet and confront in the best and most successful way with the other people around us or with the external circumstances.
 That is why the righteous judgment achieves also the goal to bring peace and restore God’s order and ruling in the problem domain.

-The focus of the righteous judgement
+The Focus of the Righteous Judgement

 “Above all else, guard your heart, for everything you do flows from it.”
 (Proverbs 4:23)

 And only when our hearts and motives are pure, we can really judge the behavior or motives of other people and really help them.
 The main characteristic of the pure heart is that it stands transparent and open to God and allows Him to purify, shape, heal and refresh it.
 Such a heart has believed and trusted God’s love and has decided to follow it.

 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.”
 (Matthew 7:3-5)

 “For now we see only a reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.
-And now these three remain: faith, hope and love.
+And now these three remain: faith, hope, and love.
 But the greatest of these is love.”
 (1 Corinthians 13:12-13)